14 Uncertainty

 14.3 Simulation

-# Step 1: Simulate alternative parameters
+# Step 1: Simulate coefficients

 library(mvtnorm)

-draws = rmvnorm(10000, coef(mod), vcov(mod))
+coef_sim = rmvnorm(1000, coef(mod), vcov(mod))

-# Step 2: Transform the parameters
+# Step 2: Compute the quantity of interest

 14.4 Conformal prediction

-In Chapter 5, we used the predictions() function to compute confidence intervals around fitted values.
-These intervals are designed to characterize the uncertainty about the model-based expected value of the response.
-One common misunderstanding is that such confidence intervals should be calibrated to cover a certain percentage of unseen data points.
+One common misunderstanding is that these confidence intervals should be calibrated to cover a certain percentage of unseen data points.
 This is not the case.
-In fact, the confidence interval reported by default by the predictions() function will typically cover a much smaller share of out-of-sample outcomes than its nominal coverage.
+In fact, a confidence interval built using the delta method will typically cover a much smaller share of out-of-sample observations than its nominal size would suggest.

 simulation = function(...) {

-Y_train = rnorm(25, mean = pi)
+Y_train = rnorm(25, mean = 3.141593)

-Y_test = rnorm(25, mean = pi)
+Y_test = rnorm(25, mean = 3.141593)

 m = lm(Y_train ~ 1)